yonkwon/Meritocracy-alike/README.md

 # Meritocracy-alike

-A computational model for the "Meritcracy-alike" idea
+A JAVA code of the  computational model on the emergence of "meritcracy-alike" organizations.